 2019 - Mobile applications

-This year, we've spent the majority of our time working on our mobile applications, bringing new features and capabilities to them and making them more effective for teachers, students and parents.
+In 2019 we spent the majority of our time working on our mobile applications, bringing new features and capabilities to them and making them more effective for teachers, students and parents.
 The apps now feature push notifications, full details on points, demerits and interventions, new profiles, a new menu and school information.
 We have lots more planned!

 2018 - Messenger and attendance